 Please read each of the sections below carefully.
 They provide important information about your Operation Wallacea expedition in Madagascar.
 Should you require further assistance please do not hesitate to contact your nearest Operation Wallacea office.

-When you arrive at Antananarivo Airport you will be met by an Opwall representative and transferred to a hotel to stay overnight.
-The next day you will travel overland to Mahajanga and stay there overnight.
-On the Sunday, you will travel to the expedition site in Mariarano.
-If you are on a forest only expedition, on the Saturday after your expedition ends you will start your transfer back to Antananarivo Airport ready for your homeward flight on Monday.
+When you arrive at Antananarivo Airport you will be met by an Opwall representative and transferred to a hotel where you will overnight.
+The next day (Saturday) you will travel overland to Mahajanga where you will overnight again.
+On the Sunday, you will travel to the expedition start point in Mariarano.
+If you are on a forest only expedition, on the Friday after your expedition ends you will start your transfer back to Antananarivo Airport ready for your homeward flight on Sunday.

-From the marine site, if you are not flying directly out of Nosy Be, you will return to Antsohihy on the Saturday after your expedition ends and stay there overnight.
-The next day you will travel overland back to Antananarivo.
+From the marine site, if you are not flying directly out of Nosy Be on the Saturday, you will take an internal flight from Nosy be to Antananarivo on the Saturday ready for your homeward flight on the Sunday.

-As part of the internal travel package it is possible to arrange additional nights in Antananarivo before and after your expedition, and the relevant airport transfers.
-However, this will be at an additional cost – please contact us for more details.
+As part of the internal travel package it is possible to arrange additional nights in Antananarivo/Nosy Be before and after your expedition, and the relevant airport transfers.
+The cost of these extra nights will be added to your internal travel package quote.

 Please ensure when booking your international flights that the cost of your ticket includes hold luggage.

-If you are a student in the USA, we recommend Student Universe for your flights as they give discounts to students.
+If you are a student in the USA or Canada, we recommend trying Student Universe for your flights as they give discounts to students.
 You are welcome to book your flights elsewhere, however our partnership means that they generally provide the best price, are familiar with our expeditions and give excellent service.

 Tel: +1 800 272 9676 (Toll-free within the US and Canada)